tryretool/retool-app-exchange/snowflake-resource-optimization/README.md

 ## Technical Details and Setup
 ### Dependencies - backends
-The Snowflake Resource Utilization: Setup & Configuration app depends on the following backend services:
+The Snowflake Setup & Configuration Optimization app depends on the following backend services:
 - Snowflake

-### How to set up Snowflake Resource Optimization: Setup & Configuration in your Retool instance
+### How to set up Snowflake Setup & Configuration Optimization in your Retool instance
 See the detailed setup guides in the [Setup Guides folder](./setup-guides).

 As an overview, these guides will take you through: